 Written for both executive and technical readers alike, SV inventor John Michelsen and Jason English capture lessons learned from the first five years of applying this game-changing practice in real customer environments.
 Other industries, from aviation to medicine, already understand the power of simulation to solve real-world constraints and deliver new products to market better, faster and cheaper.
 Now it’s time to apply the same thinking to our software.

 Read a preview of the Table of Contents and Chapter 4 of the book here.
-You must be logged in to see the chapter.
+(Registration required)

 Where can you get a copy?